Smart Bark

 For the first week, offer your dog 50% of their existing food and 50% of their new raw food in separate meals.

-Don’t mix the raw and dry foods together as they are digested differently.
+Don’t mix the raw and dry foods together in the same dog bowl as they are digested differently.
 Dry dog food can take up to 16 hours to digest while raw dog food only takes 4-6 hours.

 Feeding both together should be avoided.
 So feed the 50% existing food and 50% new raw food meals as far apart as possible (ideally 12 hours apart), to help digestion (maybe one for breakfast and one for tea).